Sampling random graphs with specified degree sequences: Results

-To illustrate this procedure, Fig.~\ref{ConvergenceDetection_green} shows the convergence detected by our this test for a simple network in the stub-labeled space with $n = 2\,642$ nodes and $m = 3\,303$ edges, and for a loopy multigraph in the vertex-labeled space with $n = 2\,837$ nodes and $m = 11,407$ edges.
+To illustrate this procedure, Fig.~\ref{ConvergenceDetection_green} shows the point at which convergence was detected by our test (red line) for a simple network in the stub-labeled space with $n = 2\,642$ nodes and $m = 3\,303$ edges, and for a loopy multigraph in the vertex-labeled space with $n = 2\,837$ nodes and $m = 11,407$ edges.